 Dr Kate Carruthers Thomas

-In June 2018, I exhibited the graphic essay: My Brilliant Career?
-An Investigation at the Sociological Review Foundation’s conference: Undisciplining: Conversations from the Edges at BALTIC, Gateshead.
-Undisciplining aimed to challenge the presumed mainstream of sociological thought, its geographical assumptions and disciplinary hierarchies.
+My Brilliant Career?
+An investigation is exhibited at the Sociological Review Foundation’s conference: Undisciplining: Conversations from the Edges at the Baltic, Gateshead, UK, June 2018.